NAIDOC Week: Day of Mourning (1938)

+The message to the churches was eventually heeded, with Anglican Archbishop of Brisbane William Wand commending the proposal in 1940 and the day was nationally observed by at least 1946.

-NADOC day of remembrance (1957)
+NAIDOC day of remembrance (1957)

 By 1957, the leaders of the movement decided to change the date from January to July.
-The National Aborigines Day Observance Committee (NADOC) formed and the first Sunday in July became a day of remembrance and celebration for Aboriginal people and heritage.
+The National Aborigines Day Observance Committee (NADOC) and the first Sunday in July became a day of remembrance and celebration for Aboriginal people and heritage.

-NAIDOC Week(1991)
+NAIDOC Week (1991)

 In 1991 NADOC became NAIDOC (National Aborigines and Islanders Day Observance Committee), to recognise Torres Strait Islanders and to describe a whole week of recognition, rather than one day.

 The committee's acronym has since become the name of the week itself.

 COVID-19 impact

 In 2020, NAIDOC Week was disrupted by the COVID-19 pandemic in Australia, and postponed from July to 8−15 November 2020.
 However the national NAIDOC Awards, due to take place in Mparntwe / Alice Springs, were cancelled owing to continuing uncertainties.
 The 2021 National NAIDOC Awards ceremony was scheduled for 3 July 2021, but again cancelled.
 An event was then planned for 3 July at the Sydney Opera House.
 However, by July Sydney was in COVID-19 lockdown, and the Sydney ceremony was postponed.
 Due to the continuing pandemic, NAIDOC Week 2021 was also postponed; events for it in the Northern Territory were rescheduled to start on 11 July, but some events were cancelled.